hkauso/xsu/README.md

 # sproc

-**Sproc** is a simplified process manager that is designed to act as an interface for running **simple** services that aren't expected to exit.
+**Sproc** is a simplified process manager that uses a composable configuration file to manage multiple services.

 ## Config